 The land for burial grounds in Ancient Rome was purchased by individuals and shareholders for their own use or for speculation.
 Since the cost of burial could vary from 200 to 192,000 sestertii, there were tombs to suit virtually everybody's economic circumstance, from the most humble to the wealthiest.
 Only the very poorest of Romans were unable to afford tombs and were candidates for mass burials in pits (puticuli).
 Burial methods ranged from simple interment in trenches in the ground or in large clay jars (4), to placing the remains in modestly built brick chests or in sumptuous, house-like mausolea.
 Such a wide variety of tombs may still be seen in Rome today in sites like the Isola Sacra, a cemetery near Ostia, that served Portus, Rome's seaport area (modern Porto), during the middle and late Imperial eras.

-In cemeteries near and at Rome, such as the Isola Sacra necropolis, the Vatican necropolis (4), and certain burial sites that lay above the catacombs, inhumation and cremation burials continued to be laid side by side, even within the same mausoleum, as had been done as far back as the late eighth century BCE, in the Archaic Necropolis in the Roman Forum (7).
+In cemeteries near and at Rome, such as the Isola Sacra necropolis, the Vatican necropolis (7), and certain burial sites that lay above the catacombs, inhumation and cremation burials lay side by side, even within the same mausoleum, as had been done as far back as the late eighth century BCE in the Archaic Necropolis in the Roman Forum.(8)

-A congenial burial situation was enjoyed by a group of freedment, whose chamber tomb (cella) lay along the route of the ancient via Caelimontana.
-Along with several cremation burials, the tomb housed the inhumed remains of a librarius (a transcriber of books), his wife, and his less official female companion, all of whom, apparently, were Late Republican former slaves who had earned or been given their freedom (8).
+A congenial burial situation was enjoyed by a group of freedmen, whose chamber tomb (cella) lay along the route of the ancient via Caelimontana.
+Along with several cremation burials, the tomb housed the inhumed remains of a librarius (a transcriber of books), his wife, and his less official female companion, all of whom, apparently, were Late Republican former slaves who had earned or been given their freedom.(9)

 Columbaria were publicly or privately owned and of varying degrees of elegance, depending on the economic status of the owners.
 Cremated remains also could be placed in elaborately carved chests, altars, and, occasionally, sarcophagi.

-There are numerous examples of the ashes of relatives, freedmen, slaves, and others who had been in the service of imperial or aristocratic families, interred together in a particular columbarium close to the tombs of their patrons (10).
-Inscriptions tell us that their ranks might include a Medicus, an Obstetrix (one appropriately named Hygeia), Argentaria, Ciambalista, ad members of a collegium symphoniacorum.
+There are numerous examples of the ashes of relatives, freedmen, slaves, and others who had been in the service of imperial or aristocratic families, that are interred together in a particular columbarium close to the tombs of their patrons.(11) Inscriptions tell us that their ranks might include, for example, a medicus, an obstetrix (one appropriately named Hygeia), an argentarius, a ciambalista, and members of a collegium symphoniacorum.
 From inscriptions we know also the names of the librarians of the Latin and Greek libraries in the Porticus Octaviae and those of two officers of the Palatine Library of Apollo during the reign of Tiberius.
 Even the pet dog of a Roman lady was deemed worthy of being commemorated by a portrait and a tender inscription over its ashes.

-According to David Noy, "the Christian catacombs were expected to provide (burial places) for the very poor," and he presumed that similar arrangements might have been made for the Jewish poor, although no documentation for such provision has been found (11).
-It is unlikely that separate burial areas existed for most of the Jews and early Christians before the catacombs were developed, and except for the more prosperous families or larger groups who could purchase their own hypogaea, they were probably buried among the general population.
-Yet, since according to imperial Roman decree, synagogues were allowed to raise and administer funds for the needs of their congregation, it was undoubtably seen by both groups to be a communal responsibility to assure proper burial for their members (12).
+According to David Noy, "the Christian catacombs were expected to provide (burial places) for the very poor," and he presumed that similar arrangements might have been made for the Jewish poor, although no documentation for such provision has been found.(13) It is unlikely that separate burial areas existed for most of the Jews and early Christians before the catacombs were developed, and except for the more prosperous families or larger groups who could purchase their own hypogaea, they were probably buried amongst the general population.
+Yet, since according to imperial Roman decree, synagogues were allowed to raise and administer funds for the needs of their congregation, it was undoubtably seen by both groups to be a communal responsibility to assure proper burial for their members.(14)

 The disturbance and desecration of graves and the appropriation of their furnishings were always major concerns in the ancient world.
 In a fifth-century BCE Phoenician inscription, Tibnat, King of Sidon, warns: